rrthomas/uplink-asset-trading-webapp/README.md

 The utility script `scripts/create-test-asset.py` can be used to create an asset so that tokens can be transferred between accounts.
-The script needs an account address and a private key - see the script for details.
+The script needs an account address and a private key:

 ```
-export ACCOUNT_ADDRESS=[address of issuing account]
-export SIGNING_KEY_HEX=[private key of issuing account]
+./scripts/create-test-asset.py [address of issuing account] [private key of issuing account]
-pipenv run python scripts/create-test-asset.py

 ```

 Use the [Uplink block explorer](http://localhost:8000/assets/) to view